Skip To Main Content

 Graduation Specifics

-Students must be available to participate in graduation preparations from April 25 through May 16.
+Students must be available to participate in graduation preparations from April 27 through May 16.
 Do not plan on taking trips during these three weeks.
 Keep your school uniform until graduation takes place.
-You will be required to wear your uniform to rehearsal.
+You will be required to wear your uniform to rehearsal and checkout day.

 Graduation Rehearsal